sterapalli/Wake-Run/README.md

 cd walk-vs-run-classification
 Install the required libraries: pip install -r requirements.txt
-Run the Jupyter Notebook walk_run_classification.ipynb to execute the code and explore the analysis.
+Run the Jupyter Notebook walk_run_classification.ipynb to execute the code and explore the analysis